AshladBP/MulpyVersus/README.md

     await mlp.close_session()

+Async methods works the same way, methods that needs to be awaited are specified by "IS ASYNC" in the help.

 By giving your Steam Ecrypted App Ticket, your access_token will automatically be refreshed whenever it is no longer valid.
 **So no need to manually change it every 24h !**